MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v0.10.6/Get-AzureRMManagedSubscription.md

 ## EXAMPLES

-### Example 1:
+### Example 1: Get the details about the specified target subscription
 ```
 Get-AzureRMManagedSubscription -TargetSubscriptionId "2fff214f-8589-4d25-b468-dc99320724bc"
 ```

-This command gets the target subscription details for the tenant user identified by the ID "2fff214f-8589-4d25-b468-dc99320724bc".
+This example gets the details about the target subscription that has the ID "2fff214f-8589-4d25-b468-dc99320724bc".

 ## PARAMETERS

 ### -InformationAction
-Not Specified.
+Specifies how this cmdlet responds to an information event.

 ```yaml
 Type: ActionPreference